Very usable, 4.5 litre, V8 engined version of the SLC, in blue with cream leather.

 Never designed or intended to be a sportscar, nonetheless it was noted for a successful rally pedigree including winning the 1978 South American Rally.
 This was achieved with a team of cars which, performance-wise, were standard road models, only being adapted for safety and the tough, 30,000 km length and high-altitude Andean passes.

 This particular car is the 4.5 litre, V8 engined version of the SLC, in blue metallic (code 931), a colour apparently only available between 1975 and 1977, with a cream leather interior.
 These engines are from the old M-B school of robustness and benefit from greater torque than the straight-six versions and, consequently, are much less stressed in normal use.
 Ideal as comfortable, long-distance tourers, they hail from a different era.
-The bodywork and chrome are good and the interior is decent, while the leather could be improved further to make a very nice car.
+The bodywork and chrome are good and the interior and leather are decent.

 It has a sheaf of previous MoT certificates and invoices attesting to care and attention in the 1990s up to which it achieved most of its miles.
 In 1991 (reg as 365CAA) it had recorded 96k.
 A few years later in 1994 it was showing 111k when it received significant refurbishment to the underbody.
 Between then and now it has only covered an additional 11k to stand at 122k.
 Also during that time, it has been fitted with refurbished flat-face alloy wheels.
 These suit the car well as they were fitted to SL roadsters although not, at the time, originally to the SLC (the spare is still a standard Mexican hat alloy).
 It was also fitted with a stainless-steel exhaust (recently replaced) and has clearly been repainted to a good standard and had new door cards judging by their condition.
 There are some minor paint imperfections which don’t detract from the overall appearance.
-We have replaced the tired rear carpet and have added two original stock M-B hardwearing front overmats for future protection.
-We have also renewed the front grill with NOS parts.
+We have replaced the carpets and renewed the front grill with NOS parts.

-Our car has a current MoT, having had a generous amount of work done, including to the brakes, suspension towers and four brand new tyres.
-On a short test drive it proved willing with a nice V8 burble.
-Once warmed up it changes up the gears quietly through the standard automatic box as well as having the optional S and L settings to hold the gears when necessary.
-Complete with working electric sunroof and all four windows for that classic pillarless look, a (disconnected) Becker Mexico and owner’s handbook, it is now ready for a further period of use.
+Our car has had a generous amount of work done, including to the brakes, suspension towers and four brand new tyres.
+It drives with a willing V8 burble and changes up through the gears quietly through the standard automatic box.
+Complete with working electric sunroof and four retractable windows for that classic pillarless look, it is now ready for a further period of use.
 We can offer immediate delivery or storage with us if desired.